The First World War Diaries of Sister Edith Appleton RRC OBE

-Edie’s great nephew, Dick Robinson, will give the talk with extracts from the diaries read by his wife, Lisa.
+This is a joint presentation by Dick and Lisa Robinson.
+Extracts from the diaries will be read by Lisa and Dick will tell his great aunt’s story.
 Over 70 images are included and these will be projected from a PowerPoint presentation.
-Ideally we need a projector available and a screen on which to show the images.
+We need a digital projector to be provided at the venue and a screen on which to show the images.

 Our home is near Moreton-in-Marsh in North Gloucestershire but we also spend a lot of time in London.
-We are happy to make longer trips to give the presentation if our costs are covered.
-We have family in Hebden Bridge, Frome, Leicester, Bristol as well as in London so those areas are easy for us.
+For large events we are prepared to travel further afield; otherwise London or areas local to our home are acceptable.
 We would appreciate having our travelling costs covered and a reasonable fee.
-If we need to stay overnight an offer of a bed would also be welcome!

-Below is a brief outline of the presentation available.
-It is designed to last about 45 minutes to an hour but can be adjusted to suit the needs of your organisation.
-If you are interested in having us come and talk, email Dick at firstname.lastname@example.org and if you need a paragraph or two for publicity purposes let me know.
+Below is a brief outline of the presentation.
+It lasts about 45 minutes to an hour but can be adjusted to suit the needs of your organisation.
+If you are interested in our presentation, email Dick at firstname.lastname@example.org.

 “What a super talk you gave last evening about a marvellous series of diaries.
 Your method of both of you contributing was excellent and made the story so true and lively.
 I heard nothing but fulsome praise from our members at the end of the evening and from those I have met today.”